Books for Finance for Non-Finance Managers

 Why know finance?
 Because you need to make many strategic decisions; and if you don’t have thorough knowledge about finance, it would be difficult to make any decision small or big.

-It’s one of the books under Wiley Finance and it talks about the basics of what non-financial managers need to know.
-This book is particularly for you if you don’t have any knowledge in finance.
-This book acts as a great reference material for you.
-This book includes great cases and appropriate explanation for many decisions organization makes and these will surely help you understand the nitty-gritty of financial decision making.
+It’s one of the books under Wiley Finance, and it talks about the basics of what non-financial managers need to know.
+This book is particularly for you if you don’t have any knowledge of finance.
+This book acts as great reference material for you.
+This book includes great cases and appropriate explanations for many decisions an organization makes, and these will surely help you understand the nitty-gritty of financial decision making.

 Here are the best takeaways –

 - This book will cover topics like risk management, divestituresDivestituresDivesting, also known as divestiture, refers to the sale or transfer of the significant assets, divisions, investment of the business due to some financial, political or social reasons such as a business can sell the department which is not a core part of the business and is not providing benefits to the company so that the business can focus on the units that can provide better earnings., performance evaluation, mergersMergersA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share. & acquisitions, capital structure,Capital Structure,Capital Structure is the composition of company’s sources of funds, which is a mix of owner’s capital (equity) and loan (debt) from outsiders and is used to finance its overall operations and investment activities. etc.

 - This book is particularly helpful if you’re in a position to make decisions, and when your decisions affect the whole organization in the long run.